c45/spring-react/README.md

-An example of a Spring application with React.
+Example application with Spring Boot and React.